3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 A \<beamlattice> element acts as a container for beams, balls and beam sets.
 The lattice MAY be geometrically clipped against a reference mesh as defined by the clippingmode and clippingmesh attributes.
 The clipping mode determines which parts of the lattice define the final geometry.
 Consumers MUST clip the beam lattice when a clippingmesh is provided and the clippingmode is not equal to "none".
 The clipped surfaces of the lattice MUST inherit any properties (for example, color) from the clippingmesh.

+If this beam lattice contains any beam or ball with assigned properties, the beam lattice or object MUST specify pid and pindex, to act as default values for any beam or ball with unspecified properties.

 ##### Figure 2-1: Example images of clipping modes of a lattice against a sphere mesh